Sales Cadence Best Practices: Why You Should Always Dial First

 To Conclude:

 Rather than becoming a spam machine, get the bravery to pick up the phone.
 Incorporating phone calls into your outreach is a core tenet of sales cadence best practices.
-If you want to have any chance of establishing a consistent sales cadence, give your prospects personal attention.
+This personalized approach helps you find and qualify sales-ready leads by engaging them directly.